Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 When I first read this, this didn't really resonate with me.
 Maybe I didn't write enough shell scripts at that time.

-## Extract the top issues from a GitHub repository
+## Extract the Top Issues From a GitHub Repository

 Let's look at a non-trivial example to find out why it's a big deal that Nu deals with structured data.
 Repositories like [Zed](https://zed.dev/) maintain an [issue](https://github.com/zed-industries/zed/issues/6952) that show's the issues with the highest number of 👍 reactions created in the last week.